peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Parameters:</b>

- * <i>str</i>: A string object.
+ * <i>str</i>: A text string.
+The string must contain only characters allowed by the given radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+The string is not allowed to contain white space characters, including spaces.

  * <i>radix</i>: A base from 2 to 36.
 Depending on the radix, the string can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

 <b>Returns:</b>

-An arbitrary-precision integer object with the same value as given in the string.
+An arbitrary-precision integer with the same value as given in the string.

 <b>Exceptions:</b>